jobro13/Instinct/Docs/ResourceAPI.md

 The result is saved in the Tool cache for the current target.

 Run (input: Target, UsedTool) Runs the given action.
 This should **NOT** be called directly - this should be done via IntentionService.
 This service should first delete the cache and re-cache to figure out if the action is still OK to do.
 This should return a boolean.
 If this is true, the service will ping to the server tha the :RunServer field should be called, with the same arguments.
 Note that an Instinct Tool does not exist on the server, which means that the ToolRoot is passed instead.
 This should not be a problem as server can get the relevant data from ObjectService.
 Client data shouldn't be on the server anyways as that is local.
-UsedTool can be nil (in case of Default action)
+UsedTool can be nil (in case of Default action).
+Can optionally return a second argument describing the TargetName, only necessary for "default" functions. (for instance, show a player name on hover).
+If this second argument is returned but the action argument is NOT set then still TargetName will be overridden.

 RunServer (input: Target, ToolRoot) where ToolRoot is the actual ToolRoot instance from the database.
 Runs given action on the server as ordered by Run from client. if possible this service can be expanded to accept arguments from the Run function.
 Shouldn't be a big problem when taht issue arises.